Prominent Florida convention center becoming a hospital

 “Things are much different right now.
 Just as we are great at (tourism) we have to be great at this,” he said about the temporary hospital.

-Meanwhile, DeSantis said Wednesday that he wants the state’s problem-plagued unemployment system to give retroactive payments to those who lost jobs more than a week ago but couldn’t file for assistance when the state’s computer system crashed under a tsunami of applications.
+DeSantis said Wednesday that he wants the state’s problem-plagued unemployment system to give retroactive payments to those who lost jobs more than a week ago but couldn’t file for assistance when the state’s computer system crashed under a tsunami of applications.

 Others had no access to computers, so the state is also setting up a system to distribute and receive paper applications.
 Benefits are usually calculated from the date the application is filed.